• Skip to primary navigation

 • Black Olives: Buy sliced to make it easier.

 • Shredded Cheddar Cheese: A Mexican cheese blend may also be used.
+To reduce the fat in this recipe you could reduce the amount used.

 • Corn Chips (optional): Tortilla chips may also be used.
+Roasted and salted nuts would be a great substitution for crunch.

 • Hot Sauce (optional): This is a mild salad, add spice to your desired heat level.